The Battle of Megiddo: A Maritime Perspective on Ancient Egyptian Power

 Egypt's navy of the 15th century BCE was arguably the most powerful in the eastern Mediterranean.
 Contemporary states such as the Minoans and later the Mycenaeans had strong maritime traditions, but their military navies were smaller and less centrally organized.
 The Canaanite coalition probably had only a collection of merchant vessels and small coastal patrol boats, no match for the purpose-built Egyptian warships.
 The Hittites, who would become Egypt's great rival in the following century, had a land-based army and little naval capacity, which limited their ability to threaten Egypt's coastal provinces.
 Egyptian naval dominance was thus a key factor in the empire's stability.

-Technological Innovations and Tactics
+Technological Innovations and Tactical Evolution

 The Egyptians may have pioneered certain naval technologies, including the use of grappling hooks and boarding bridges to facilitate close combat at sea.
 Their ships were also equipped with high bulwarks to protect oarsmen from enemy missiles.
 The combination of archery and marines made them deadly in ship-to-ship engagements.
 While later navies, such as those of the Phoenicians, would surpass Egyptian designs in speed and maneuverability, the Egyptian fleet of the New Kingdom was a formidable force that knew how to leverage the sea to support land operations.